jvc84/hyprfloat/README.md

 Supports `Hyprland >= 42.0`

 Hyprfloat is a project, presented by 4 binaries, based on common library: `hfopen`, `hftogglefloating`, `hfresizeactive`, `hfmovewindow`.
-This project is designed to simplify control of floating windows with keyboard and customize their behaviour using config and console arguments
+This project is designed to simplify control of floating windows in Hyprland with keyboard and customize their behaviour using config and console arguments

 # Information
 You can also get this information by using flags `--help` or `-h` with any binary

+Default config path:  `$HOME/.config/hyprfloat/hf.toml`

 <details>
-  <summary>Show</summary>

-  Default config path:  `$HOME/.config/hyprfloat/hf.toml`
+  <summary>hfopen</summary>

   # hfopen

   USAGE: `hfopen [ARGUMENTS] "EXECUTABLE"`

   ARGUMENTS:
 ```
-    -h, --help                  - show this message
     -t, --tiled                 - open window tiled
     -o, --origin-size           - let program open window with specific size and then resize it.
         Recommended when size is predefined via config or console arguments